 I’ve heard too many vets tell me too many horror stories of dogs getting pieces of bones stuck in their digestive systems.
 Raw bones are generally safe for dogs if they chew the bones properly (always supervise).
-Cooked bones are dangerous because they break easily and the dog could swallow the pieces.
+Cooked bones are potentially dangerous because they break easily and the dog could swallow the pieces.

 If you’re worried about feeding bones, I recommend you feed your dog a pre-made ground raw dog food where the bones are ground in with the meat.

 2. The dog might have consumed something toxic.